Yellowjacket (Marvel Comics): Rita DeMara

 Rita DeMara is the second major character to use the Yellowjacket codename who is initially a reluctant supervillain and later superhero.

 The character first appeared in The Avengers #264 (February 1986), and was created by Roger Stern and John Buscema.
 Years later, she was featured as a regular character in the Guardians of the Galaxy and Avengers titles.
 Guardians of the Galaxy writer/artist Jim Valentino reminisced, "It was my group's first foray into the 20th Century.
 I knew they were going to meet the Masters of Evil...
 She was a member of the Masters of Evil at the time and I liked her.
 I thought it would be nice to have someone see the 31st Century through present-day eyes.
 It would give a new perspective, so I asked if I could have her.
 They said yes, and even though I never got the chance to write her in, they put her in the group after I was gone."
-Yellowjacket was one of the feature characters in the 2011 three-issue limited series Chaos War: Dead Avengers.
+Yellowjacket was killed off in the 1995 one-shot Avengers: The Crossing and never permanently returned.
+Yellowjacket was one of the featured characters in the 2011 miniseries Chaos War: Dead Avengers, where she was temporarily resurrected.